Bramall Hall: Later Davenports

-Over the next decade the house was likely to have been let, as Maria Davenport preferred to live elsewhere.
-Her eldest son, William Davenport Davenport married firstly to Camilla Maria Gatt, then secondly to Diana Handley, whom he lived with at Bramall for four years before the estate was passed to him.
+Over the next decade, the house was likely to have been let, as Maria Davenport preferred to live elsewhere.
+Her eldest son, William Davenport, married firstly to Camilla Maria Gatt and then secondly to Diana Handley, who he lived with at Bramall for four years before the estate was passed to him.
 Maria moved to London where she lived with her youngest son, Charles, and died in 1866.
 During William's tenure Bramall was regularly visited by members of the public, and the Chapel continued to be used for regular services of worship.
 However, following his death in 1869, the property was let to Wakefield Christy of Christys & Co Hatting, therefore ending direct involvement from the Davenport family.
 This occurred because William's son, John, was too young to inherit the estate.
 John's whereabouts during Christy's seven-year tenure is unknown, though he was shown as a visitor at Bramall in 1871, and in 1874 became the first chairman of the Bramhall School Board.
-In 1876, shortly before he returned to the house, he was listed as living on Ack Lane in Bramhall.
+In 1876 shortly before he returned to the house, he was listed as living on Ack Lane in Bramhall.